38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 Kadoba/Advanced-Tiled-Loader               155
-Imports Tiled maps into Lua for the Lﾃ坊E game engine.
+Imports Tiled maps into Lua for the LÖVE game engine.
 (NO LONGER IN DEVELOPMENT)

 cheng6076/SNLI-attention                   154